ApurbaKumarMajumder/Web_Development-Dot-Batch/README.md

 This property accepts a comma-separated list of shadows to be applied to the text.

         text-shadow: horizontal distance(px), vertical distance(3px), Opacity (1 to 100), color1, ...

+# 3. Overflow Property

+The overflow CSS shorthand provides scroll option for both sides.
+This could be

+        Visible
+        Hidden
+        scroll
+        auto